meta-me/metame-website/help/_posts/2019-10-15-who-can-see-my-data.md

 section: Privacy
 ---

-MetaMe generates two types of data: computer usage data, and telemetry data.
+The MetaMe application generates two types of data: computer usage data, and telemetry data.

 #### Who can see my computer usage data?
 Only you can see your computer usage data.
 Your computer usage data is stored locally on your computer and never leaves.